adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP22CERT1
 Certificate of less than one academic year in Legal Professions And Studies.
-Cert. less than one academic yr in Legal Professions & Studies.
+Cert. <1 academic yr in Legal Professions & Studies.

 CIP22CERT2
 Certificate of at least one but less than two academic years in Legal Professions And Studies.
-Cert. at least one but less than two academicyrs in Legal Professions & Studies.
+Cert. >1<2 academicyrs in Legal Professions & Studies.

 CIP22ASSOC
 Associate degree in Legal Professions And Studies.
 Assoc. deg. in Legal Professions & Studies.

 CIP22CERT4
-Award of more than two but less than four academic years in Legal Professions And Studies.
+Award of at least two but less than four academic years in Legal Professions And Studies.
-Award more than two but less than four academicyrs in Legal Professions & Studies.
+Award >2<4 academicyrs in Legal Professions & Studies.

 CIP22BACHL
 Bachelor's degree in Legal Professions And Studies.